Daniel I. Arnon: Awards

 and in 1974 to the Leopoldina.

+In 1966, he received the Stephen Hales Prize, and in 1967, he was nominated jointly with Mary Belle Allen and Frederick Robert Whatley for a Nobel Prize in Chemistry.

 In 1973, he was awarded the National Medal of Science for "his fundamental research into the mechanism of green plant utilization of light to produce chemical energy and oxygen and for contributions to our understanding of plant nutrition."
-In 1940, together with Dennis Hoagland, he received the AAAS Newcomb Cleveland Prize for the work "Availability of Nutrients with Special Reference to Physiological Aspects".

 The Arnon Lecture has been held annually at UC Berkeley since 2000 in early March in honour of the late Professor Daniel I. Arnon.
 Speakers have made significant contributions to photosynthesis or a related field and are selected by the Arnon Lecture Committee.

 Family

 A resident of Kensington, California, Arnon died at age 84 on December 20, 1994, in Berkeley, California, of complications resulting from cardiac arrest.
 He had three daughters and two sons.
 His wife, the former Lucile Soulé, died in 1986.